Tax Collector - Real Estate Taxes

 State law prohibits the levy of taxes as a fee on persons (called per capita taxes) so we cannot invoice directly for police and fire services.
 Instead, the law allows us only to use property as the sole means to determine how much tax to collect.
 So, if you rent your property, your landlord will pay the real estate tax and it will be reflected in the rent you pay.
 There is no other system allowed.
 The Ambulance Club is not a tax or fee; rather, it is more like a service.
 You provide us a gift and in exchange, we accept assignment from your health insurance company if you need to use the Borough ambulance service.

-Although the police and fire are paid for by Borough non-exempt real estate owners, they do respond to police and fire calls in the townships.
+Although Borough non-exempt real estate owners pay for the police and fire, they do respond to police and fire calls in the townships.
 State law requires that emergency services respond to all dispatches for health and safety.
 The Borough’s emergency services will always support our township neighbors regardless of money issues.
 We also enjoy the support of the various volunteer fire companies from the townships and the Pennsylvania State Police.
 Mutual aid is a very important principle in public safety.

 Therefore, under the authority of state statutes, the Borough levies the following taxes:

 Real Estate Property Tax bills are distributed on or about March 1st of each year.
 Payment is due at a 2% discount by April 30th, at face value by June 30th, or at a 10% penalty after June 30th of each year.
 Payment is to be remitted to the Borough's elected Tax Collector - Brenda Hill, 401 Lincoln Way East, Chambersburg, PA 17201.
 (717) 263-6565.